 I had an amazing and empowering birth experience.
 I was also able to recover from my pregnancy while I looked after my beautiful baby boy.
-I needed to dedicated some time for my own healing and recovering and I want you to do the same.
+Yes, I needed to dedicate some time for my own healing and recovering and I want you to do the same.

 While you are busy looking after your newborn baby, I will be busy looking after you!
 Do you want to enjoy experience a speedier postpartum recovery?

 I will show the best diastasis recti exercises along with the exercise your must avoid.
 I will help you to re-gain your body confidence and stop that unwanted leakage.